GregoireLD/Powershell-BigNum/README.md

 ## 🧪 Planned Improvements

-* Complex number support (Preliminary works started on the BigComplex class)
-* Performance optimizations
+* Performance optimizations on the Gamma functions

 ---